 Guys, I was REEEEEEALLY skeptical about this one.

 Unlike many people, crockpots actually scare me.
 I’m on board with soups and chili, but pretty much everything else I’ve ever made in a crock pot has turned out burned, dry, soggy, or otherwise not very good.
 It’s like I’m incapable of mastering it.
 But I needed a make-ahead breakfast option for my “breakfast day” at work, so the crockpot was really my only option.
-And guess what?
+I turned to this crockpot breakfast casserole recipe…and guess what?
 It turned out surprisingly great!

-The final result wasn’t *pretty*, mind you, but it was very flavorful, not dry at all, and got a thumbs-up from my co-workers.
+The final result wasn’t *pretty*, mind you (hence no pics of it ready to serve) but it was very flavorful, not dry at all, and got a thumbs-up from my co-workers.
 Plus, the assembly the night before was quick and painless—cooking the bacon was the most involved piece, everything else was just layering.
+Slow cooker breakfast casserole for the win!

 Cook up your bacon (or other meat) and chop or crumble into pieces.